miriam-plt/miriam-plt/README.md

 I'm Miriam (she/they)

-I am an interdisciplinary artist and creative technologist who uses art, design and coding to influence and shape technological culture for the better.
+I'm an interdisciplinary artist and creative technologist who uses art, design and coding to influence and shape technological culture for the better.

-I am always excited to make new connections, collaborate artistically or have a coffee.
+I'm always excited to make new connections, collaborate artistically or have a coffee.
 Don't be afraid to get in touch!
 [Write me](<mailto:polettimiriam@gmail.com> "mail") 💌